Last updated:

 Customization

-Such automation rules allow team members to add labels based on a set of factors.
+Such automation rules allow team members to add labels based on a set of parameters.
 Instead of going through each email to determine which ones fit your guidelines, setting “if this–then that” automation rules can complete the same actions in a fraction of the time it takes humans.

 Time-Based Service-Level Agreement Rules

 Teams often automate with service-level agreement (SLA) rules so emails never go unanswered or receive a response too late.
-This is important for helping teams maintain unified information sources.
-After all, each individual organizes their own email differently.

-Setting this type of automation rule keeps client contracts in line without the added stress for account managers.
-With time-based SLA rule automation, teams can label multiple tasks simultaneously, enabling you to meet every aspect of your client agreement with short response times and quality customer service.
+With time-based SLA rule automation, teams can label multiple email conversationssimultaneously, enabling you to meet every aspect of your client agreement with short response times and quality customer service.

-Use Cases: Automation in Action
+Use Cases: Label automation in action

 Legal Teams

 Within the world of law, communication is critical.
-On one hand, Gmail can help keep tabs on cases, record billable hours, and communicate with clients.
-If you are not using Gmail to its full potential, disorganization can interrupt
+Gmail can help keep tabs on cases, record billable hours, and communicate with clients.
+If you are not using Gmail to its full potential, disorganization can interrupt communication and damage your cases and your performance.

 Technology and Customer Support